Zatura24/ChorusDownloader/README.md

 - hasForced

 # Install
-Make sure to first create a discord bot, and have it's token ready.
-A tutorial can be found here: [Creating a bot account](https://discordpy.readthedocs.io/en/latest/discord.html).
+Make sure docker is running in your machine, or remote server, and you have created a discord bot.
+A tutorial to create your discord bot can be found here: [Creating a bot account](https://discordpy.readthedocs.io/en/latest/discord.html).
 Also make sure to create an Admin role inside your discord server, because this necessary for setting the url.

 First create a docker image:
 ```bash